Menu

 Owned By: Town of Duxbury

-Two miles of woodland trails that incorporate a pre-Colonial roadway.
-Part of an expansive trail network, with links to Knapp Town Forest, Mass Audubon’s North Hill Marsh Wildlife Sanctuary, the Waiting Hill Preserve, Round Pond Conservation Area, and Cherry Lane Bogs.
+Green’s Harbor Path and Kettle Hole Loop are two miles of woodland trails that incorporate a pre-Colonial roadway.
+They are part of an expansive trail network in Duxbury, with links to Knapp Town Forest, Mass Audubon’s North Hill Marsh Wildlife Sanctuary, the Waiting Hill Preserve, Round Pond Conservation Area, and Cherry Lane Bogs.

 Features